Workflow automation software making a mighty difference

 When we do continue we will be sent to the Create a Flow Template which we started at.
 Let’s first press Go to List of Slates.

-When we are sent to our Slates, we will find our Flow as a Slate ready and waiting for us.
+When we are sent to our Flows, we will find our documents ready and waiting for us.
 This happens automatically when you finish a Flow, but we are not done quite yet.

-To continue configuring your Flow, you will need to delete the Slate that was just created.
-The reason for this is to protect both sender and recipient in the event the Slate was already signed and/or completed.
+To continue the set up process, you will need to delete the Flow that was just created.
+The reason for this is to protect both sender and recipient in the event the Flow was already signed and/or completed.
 And the reason for making you take this extra step was so you remembered it in the future.

 Let’s return to editing our Flow by going to All Flows and selecting the three dotted-button on the right.
 We will proceed by clicking Configure Flow.